DraconDev/obs-wayland-hotkey/README.md

 ### Quick Installation

-Use the provided installer script to install OBS-Hokkey to your user directory:
+Use the provided installer script to install OBS-Hotkey to your user directory:

 ```bash
 chmod +x install.sh